onaio/help/faqs/_posts/2017-02-21-faq-public-projects.md

 ![](/content/screenshots/faq/faq-public-projects1.png)

-However, you can add a restriction for people who can submit data or alter the data in the forms.
+However, you can add a restriction for people who can submit data or alter the data in the forms in the [project's sharing module](https://help.ona.io/guides/projects/#sharing-projects).

 ![](/content/screenshots/faq/faq-public-projects2.png)

 When creating a form under any public project, the webform can be accessed by anyone with the link if you have not set the permissions for who can submit data.
-As for private forms, the webform can only be accessed by someone with the correct permission level to submit data.
+As for private forms, the webform can only be accessed by someone with access to the form and can only submit data with the correct permission levels.

 ![](/content/screenshots/faq/faq-public-projects3.png)